bumbac/dmf2/PRD.md

 - A reliable file-based example workflow that reads `data/example/migration-clean/input` and writes real Oracle migration outputs
 - A strict output contract, output file conventions, and validation rules for end-to-end example runs
 - Prompt and evaluator constraints strong enough for the SQL-to-Oracle sample to produce and validate useful deliverables instead of generic notes
+- A dedicated artifact-loading tool or richer artifact retrieval API beyond file-path references rendered in prompts

 ## Architecture Requirements